Audrey Auld-Mezera

 Audrey Auld-Mezera (née Audrey Auld; 14 January 1964 – 9 August 2015) was an Australian American country music touring singer–songwriter.
 She had released eleven albums and three EPs on her own Reckless Records label, and had recorded with numerous musicians including Bill Chambers, Kieran Kane, Fred Eaglesmith, Mary Gauthier, Dale Watson, Kasey Chambers, and Carrie Rodriguez.
-She had songs recorded by various artists and songs placed on the FX TV shows "Justified", "Longmire", "NCIS: New Orleans" and "The Good Guys".
+She had songs recorded by various artists and songs appear on the FX TV shows Justified, Longmire, NCIS: New Orleans and The Good Guys.
 She hosted songwriting workshops with inmates in San Quentin Prison in California from 2007 till 2013.

 Auld-Mezera died of cancer on 9 August 2015, aged 51.